Teams of LLM Agents can Exploit Zero-Day Vulnerabilities: can Autonomously Exploit Zero-day Vulnerabilities

 We further measured dollar costs for the agent runs.
 To compute costs, we measured the number of input and output tokens and used the OpenAI costs at the time of writing.

-\minihead{Baselines} In addition to testing our most capable agent, we additionally tested several variants of our agents.
-As an upper bound on performance, we tested the one-day agent used by Fang et al \cite{fang2024llm2}, in which the agent is given the description of the vulnerability.
+\minihead{Baselines} In addition to testing our most capable agent, we additionally tested several variants of it.

+As an upper bound on performance, we tested the one-day agent used by \citet{fang2024llm2}, in which the agent is given the description of the vulnerability.
+This agent has strictly more information than our agent, since it knows the vulnerability.
+We refer to this agent as 1DV agent.

 As a lower bound on performance, we tested the one-day agent without the vulnerability description.
 Finally, we test the open-source vulnerability scanners ZAP \cite{bennetts2013owasp} and MetaSploit \cite{kennedy2011metasploit}.
 We further test on several ablations of \sn, which we describe below.

-For all agents, we used \texttt{gpt-4-0125-preview} (i.e., GPT-4 Turbo) which has training data up to December 2023 (according to OpenAI).
-Prior work has shown that other models, including GPT-3.5 and high-performing open-source models, perform poorly on cybersecurity exploits \cite{fang2024llm, fang2024llm2}.
-As such, we did not test other models.